madeofpendletonwool/PinePods/README.md

 ### After Rust Revamp

+- [ ] Handle situation where there's no audio in a feed
 - [ ] Additional Downloads Page organization - Organize by Podcast
 - [ ] Better episode performance when a large number of episodes on screen
 - [ ] Login with Github integration and cloud logins (OAuth)